KumarHX/Agent007/docs/final.md

 ## Video:

 ## Project Summary:
 Agent 007 spawns on a flat map and has a time limit to pick up as many high value items as possible.
-Agent knows item locations but not item values (could be negative).

-The enviornment consists of a 120x120 flat world map with 30 predetermined distinct spawned items.
-The agent has a certain amount of time to grab as many high value items as possible.
+The size of the map is 120x120 with 30 predetermined distinct spawned items.
 Each item is distinct with a distinct value.
-The map is not completely observable, all item positions are known to the agent but not item values.
-The agent is in constant motion and changes in the agent's positional degree direction lead to changes in movement direction.
+The map is not completely observable, all item's position are known to the agent but not item values.
+The agent has a certain amount of time to pick up any items and reach the maximum score he can get.

 value: item value is unknown to the agent
 clustering: this agent does not account for clusters of items that may not be the best individual node to go to but would lead to a higher overall score due to proximity of other items in the area.